Aedial/novelai-api/README_TEMPLATE.md

 ### Get access token
 Login to the API and get the access token.
 This token is valid 30 days and is required to use most of the API.
+Take care to properly escape the arguments if they contain special characters.
 ```bash
 python -m novelai_api get_access_token <username> <password>
 ```

 ### Sanity check
 Run a sanity check on your user content.
 It will print what content couldn't be decrypted.
+Take care to properly escape the arguments if they contain special characters.
 ```bash
 python -m novelai_api sanity_check <username> <password>
 ```